For the Reader

 Where can I find a copy of Artscope?

-Artscope is distributed to over 700 locations throughout New England.
+Artscope is distributed up to 400 locations throughout New England.
 To pick up a free issue near you visit our HOT List of distribution sites, or call your local gallery, museum or art center to see if they have the current issue available.

 To receive a single copy by mail or to purchase a yearly subscription, call our office at (617)639-5771, or subscribe online here.

 For a lower cost, subscribe to the Artscope Tablet Edition.

 To get a more immediate dose of Artscope, download our free Artscope app for your iPhone, iPad, Droid or tablet through the Apple App Store or Google Play.
 Simply search “Artscope” in your app store.